TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 ### Tags

-The entity provider can create tags for imported API entities based on source Tyk API definition categories.
+The entity provider can automatically create tags for API entities using the categories defined in source Tyk API definitions.

 This functionality is controlled by the `tyk.globalOptions.importCategoriesAsTags` configuration option, which if set to `true` will perform the conversion.
 Entity tags are created with the `#` Tyk category prefix.

 ### Annotations

-The entity provider automatically creates annotations for API entities that it imports.
+The entity provider automatically creates annotations for API entities.
 The annotations are based on the Backstage "well-known" annotations:

 Annotation | Value
 ---|---|---